OpenSecuritySummit/oss2018/content/participant/photobox/richard-orme.md

 facebook        :
 website         :
 email           :
-venue           : Mon, Tue, Wed, Thu, Fri night_day       : Mon, Tue, Wed, Thu night_where     : villa-4
+project_leader  :
+chapter_leader  :
 regonline       :
 pre-summit      :
 status          : add details
-sessions:
-notes :
+sessions        :
 # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions
 ---

 <!-- put more details about participant here -->